 How would you even know if you were the best pizza delivery man on Earth?
 Or what if you were the best hair cutter in America?
 How would you even know?

 I find that in lower class employment, many companies take advantage of their employees in this way.
 For this reason, often times highly skilled employees don’t know how good they truly are.
 In many ways, this fallacy of modern day lower class employment, is largely due to society’s interpretation of said employees field.

 This is a major problem today, in the US economy and abroad.
 Furthermore, often times I see people who are skilled employees, run into the ground by corporate America, simply for working what older American’s consider, “less enviable positions.”
 It’s almost as though you can’t be successful at all anymore, in lower class jobs.
-This is because of society’s predisposition for some “types” of employment and work settings.
+I believe this is because of society’s predisposition towards some “types” of employment and work settings.

 To shed some light from my personal experiences; I’ve worked at 5 pizza places since I was in high school.
 Recently, I was fired from one pizza place despite having 3 to 4 years of experience and a college degree…..
 Most ironically, I was fired after literally not saying anything at all, for the first month that I worked there.

 So what I seek to reform is attention to detail….. and pay grades that take into account, exemplary employees, even if said employee specializes at the register or drive through window.